bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Storage Redundancy Types.md

 ---
-tags: azure, cloud, az-900, storage
+tags:
+  - azure
+  - cloud
+  - az-900
+  - storage
+  - azure-storage-account
+  - redundancy
 ---

-# Azure Storage Redundancy Types

 Azure Storage always stores **multiple copies of your data** to protect it from planned and unplanned events.

-When deciding the best redundancy option for a speciAfic scenario, you must consider costs and availability.
+When deciding the best redundancy option for a specific scenario, you must consider costs and availability.

 Data in an Azure Storage account is **always replicated three times** in the primary region.